- Am I an international student?

 We are need aware for international students, meaning that a student's ability to pay does affect the admissions decision.
 Every non-U.S. citizen is required to submit a Certification of Finances and supporting financial documents via their applicant status portal as part of the application for admission.

-We offer need-based financial aid for international students, but it’s limited and competitive.
+We offer need-based financial aid for non-U.S. citizens, but it’s limited and competitive.
 To apply for financial aid, you must submit the Certification of Finances, as well as the CSS Profile.

 There’s no minimum grade point average or class rank required, but know this: You’re up against the best and the brightest in the world.
 The more rigorous your course selection, the better your grades, and the higher your class rank, the more competitive your application will be.